Skip to main content

 • Second Income Limit Requirement: Beginning with Oklahoma’s Promise college students receiving the scholarship for the first time in 2009-10, families will be subject to a second income limit requirement.
 Students will not receive the scholarship if their families’ income exceeds $100,000 at the time the student goes to college.

 • Immigration Status: Beginning with students applying for the program in 2007-08, students must be U.S. citizens or lawfully present in the United States to receive the award in college.
-Undocumented immigrant students can still enroll in the program in the eighth, ninth, or 10th grade but must attain lawful status before they can actually receive the award.
+Undocumented immigrant students can still enroll in the program in the eighth, ninth, or 10th grade but must attain lawful status before they can receive the award.

 MENUCLOSE